TySparrow/DRG-Game-Blog/README.md

-# DRG-Game-Blog is a single page website that uses vanilla JavaScript, HTML, and CSS elements.
-Class objects are initialized in the Miner.js file, and imported into a script.js file.
-Then, using JavaScript functions, the HTML is created for each class, and styled.
+# 'DRG-Game-Blog'
+A simple side project inspired by the online co-op video game Deep Rock Galactic, developed by Ghost Ship Games.
+I designed this webpage using JavaScript, HTML, and CSS elements.

+For more information about the game visit their official page here: https://www.deeprockgalactic.com/